 I also took this recipe a step further and created a mashed potato dish out of it: Rustic Garlic Confit Mashed Potatoes (below).

-Tomato-Rosemary Confit below is on my list of most delicious foods ever, and now Rosemary Confit Potatoes are up there, too.
+Tomato-Rosemary Confit is also incredible!
+Below you can see how divine they look.
+They’re on my list of most delicious foods ever, and now Rosemary Confit Potatoes are up there, too.

 This is a melt-in-your-mouth recipe that's unmatched by any other potato I've tried, and the scent of the rosemary brings it to yet another level.